nicolere/Neolythe/README.md

 # Neolythe

-Responsiv website that centralizes all stone's rate like Gold, Silver, Platinum, ...
+Responsive website that centralizes all stone's rate like Gold, Silver, Platinum, ...

 Personal project made in Angular 10, Sass and Materialize.
 Model made with Adobe XD